wp-plugins/webemailprotector/readme.txt

 Once the plugin is installed, your existing emails registered with WebEmailProtector.com and you complete the simple set-up procedure through the settings menu, you can place your email address anywhere on your WordPress site and the rest is taken care of.
 Each link will then appear to work exactly like a regular email link.
-Any visitor can simply click on your email to seamlessly open their favourite email tool.
+Any visitor can simply click on your email to send you a message using their favourite email tool.
 However with our service there is a difference: since your address is no longer contained in the link itself, it is safe from being harvested and misused.
 In-fact we believe that it is so secure that you can do away with cumbersome Contact Forms and Captchas completely.